okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-clientbased/index.md

 * A client accessing an OAuth 2.0 application, which uses a combination of client ID, IP address, and device identifier for rate-limiting

-* A client accessing a non-OAuth 2.0 application (as is the case for a Classic Engine org `/login/login.htm` endpoint), which uses the IP address and device identifier for rate-limiting
+* A client accessing a non-OAuth 2.0 application, which uses the IP address and device identifier for rate-limiting.
+This is the case for an Okta Classic Engine org `/login/login.htm` endpoint.

-The client access process can include requests to multiple API endpoints that differ based on your type of org: Okta Identity Engine or Okta Classic Engine.
+The client access process can include requests to multiple API endpoints that differ based on your type of org: Okta Identity Engine or Classic Engine.
 The Identity Engine endpoints can include `/idp/idx`, `/idp/idx/identify`, `/idp/idx/introspect`, and [Identity Engine App intent links](/docs/concepts/oie-intro/#app-intent-links).

 The Classic Engine and the Identity Engine both include client-based rate-limiting for the OAuth 2.0 API endpoint `/authorize`.
 This endpoint provides granular isolation for requests made to the OAuth 2.0 `/authorize` endpoint, and this framework isolates rogue OAuth 2.0 clients and bad actors, ensuring that valid users and applications don't run into rate limit violations.